Larandar/Research-Planner/README.md

 - Runtime setting for trying the future planning strategy
   - First-found: get the first research found that is researchable
+  - Cheapest: plan the research with cheapest combined crafting time

 ## Planned features: